Yuengling beer will be available in more states as part of new partnership with Molson Coors - KESQ

 Yuengling beer will be available in more states as part of new partnership with Molson Coors

-Yuengling, the storied Philadelphia brewery, is headed west for the first time in its 191-year history.
+Yuengling, the storied Pennsylvania brewery, is headed west for the first time in its 191-year history.

 D.G.
 Yuengling & Son and Molson Coors Beverage Company on Tuesday said they would create a joint venture to brew and sell Yuengling beer in the Western United States.
 The agreement gives Yuengling a path toward national expansion and creates an opportunity for a revenue boost for Molson Coors, as the maker of Coors Light and Blue Moon, navigates declining beer sales.

-Until now, Yuengling has kept mostly east of the Mississippi, where its flagship lager and other beers are distributed in 22 states.
+Until now, Yuengling, which is headquartered in Pottsville, Pennsylvania, has kept mostly east of the Mississippi, where its flagship lager and other beers are distributed in 22 states.
 While the joint venture will be responsible for the brand’s production and sales in the Midwest and West, D.G.
 Yuengling will remain a family-owned company and will continue to oversee expansion within its existing markets and others it may add in the Northeast.

 The exact details of the rollout will be determined in the coming months with the official launch in a year, said Wendy Yuengling, chief administrative officer for D.G.
 Yuengling.

-Note: Correction: An earlier version of this story gave the wrong location for Yuengling’s headquarters.
-The brewer is based in Pottsville, Pennsylvania.